‘A very strong forensic brain allied to a lot of experience’

 Simon is a member of the costs team, having advised and spoken extensively on conditional fee and other costs issues.
 He appears frequently at the SCCO.
 He has assisted in the drafting of conditional fee agreements both individual (bespoke) and group (standard terms), including those for 39 Essex St. His extensive experience of litigation in many different fields equips him with an understanding of the varied occasions in which costs are actually incurred, ranging from common law through commercial and property to family.
 When acting for insolvency practitioners he has advised on the specialist costs considerations that arise in that field.

 Simon works extensively in the Court of Protection, Chancery Division and the County Court in matters relating to the property and affairs of those who lack capacity.
 His recent cases have included matters concerning statutory wills, the running of a personal injury trust, the occupation of a property bought with a patient’s damages award, the recovery of overcharges made by a professional attorney, the recovery of sums taken without authorisation from a patient’s account, what to do when an executor loses capacity, nursing and care home fees, the appointment of deputies where there is a foreign element.
-He is also a regular contributor to the Elder Law Journal with recent articles about the changes to the costs regime in the Court of Protection and the erosion of testamentary freedom.
-He also reviewed Testamentary Capacity Law, Practice and Medicine.
+He is also the principal editor for property and affairs for the 39 Essex Chambers Mental Capacity Report.